 Add the sliced chicken.

 Bring to boil, then cover and decrease heat to simmer.
 You can braise the chicken on the stove top like I did.
 Or a couple of hours covered in a 300-degree oven or even 3-4 hours on high in a crock pot.
 Take your choice.

 Simmer for 1 1/2 to 2 hours.

 Remove the chicken to a cutting board and shred with two forks.
 Discard liquid.

-Add 1 t oil to pan and add the chicken back over medium high heat.
+Add 1 t oil to a pan and add the chicken back over medium-high heat.
 Add 1 T chili powder, 1/2 t salt, 1/2 t cumin, 1/4 – 1/2 t cayenne and 1/4 t chipotle powder.
 Then add 8 oz tomato sauce.
 Cook for about 5 minutes until starting to brown a little.

 Brown on each side for about 2 minutes then move to a paper towel covered plate to drain, sprinkle lightly with salt.
 Repeat until you have the desired number of tostadas.